eChook/documentation/troubleshooting/power.md

 ## Fault LEDs

 If the 24V fault LED is lit, the board is trying to draw more than 300mA from the 24V supply.
 This usually indicates a short circuit on the PCB.
 Also check for any conductive items under the PCB.
+A failed (hot) arduino can also cause this to light.

 If any of the 5V fault LEDs are lit, there is likely a harness fault causing a short circuit in the harness attached to the connector nearest the lit fault LED.
 This can also indicate a failed sensor if it has failed short-circuit.